-In our opinion, the strength of the Commercial 14.9 lies in its huge screen for iFit classes and the heavy-duty flywheel that leads the industry in terms of performance for residential ellipticals.
+In my opinion, the strength of the Commercial 14.9 lies in its huge screen for iFit classes and the heavy-duty flywheel that leads the industry in terms of performance for residential ellipticals.

 Here is how it compares to other elliptical machines that are primarily designed for online workouts and trainer-led classes:

 Bowflex Max Trainer 16.
 An elliptical and stepper combo that has a 16” (!!)
 HD touchscreen for immersive programming.
-The 16 is more of a stepper than an elliptical, which is harder and better suited to more experienced users looking to crank out sweaty interval workouts.
+The Bowflex Max Trainer 16 is more of a stepper than an elliptical, which is harder and better suited to more experienced users looking to crank out sweaty interval workouts.

 NordicTrack FS14i.
 The NordicTrack FS14i is a unique trainer in that it is a 3-in-1 machine, including a stepper, elliptical, and the running gait of a treadmill (without the impact).
 The FS14i offers the same 14” HD touchscreen as the Commercial 14.9 that is built for doing iFit programs and workouts but is also significantly more expensive ($2,299).